hepatil/DriverTripDemo/README.md

 # DriverTripDemo
 Java code for generating Driver trip report.

 The code will process an input file.
-For this sample demo Input should be placed in C:\ drive wihh Name Input.txt.
+For this sample demo Input should be placed in c:/dev/ directory wihh Name Input.txt.

+Input File:c:/dev/Input.txt
+Output File:c:/dev/Output.txt

 Each line in the input file will start with a command.
 There are two possible commands.